cynraw/Data_Structures/README.md

 - Given the head of a singly linked list and two integers left and right where left <= right, reverse the nodes of the list from position left to position right, and return the reversed list.
 - Input is a singly linked list, and two integers left and right.The task is to reverse the nodes from position left to position right (1-based indexing).
 - Traverse the list until the node before the left position.Reverse the portion of the list between left and right.Connect the reversed sublist back to the rest of the list.
+## Big O notation
+- To measure order of growths in terms of input size.
+- Simplified analysis of an algorithm.
+- Its machine independent.
+- Time Complexity: The time complexity of an algorithm quantifies the amount of time taken by an algorithm to run as a function of the length of the input.